abirkel/maccel-rpm/README.md

 ## Automated Builds

+This repository automatically builds and publishes RPM packages when:
+- New maccel releases are detected
+- Aurora kernel version changes
+- Bazzite kernel version changes

-This repository automatically builds and publishes RPM packages when new maccel releases are detected.
-Packages are built daily and deployed to the GitHub Pages repository.
+The workflow monitors both Aurora and Bazzite images daily and builds kmod packages for the appropriate kernel types.
+Packages are deployed to the GitHub Pages repository.

-For detailed information about the build workflow architecture, manual build options, and configuration, see the [Workflows Guide](WORKFLOWS.md).
+For detailed information about the build workflow architecture, kernel types, manual build options, and configuration, see the [Workflows Guide](WORKFLOWS.md).

 ## Building Locally